 No doubt about it, the Internet has made shopping for auto insurance more convenient than ever.
 But there's always the temptation to click, buy, and just be done with itwithout taking the time to think through your actual auto insurance needs.

 Before you get too click-happy, it's a good idea to research the coverage that makes sense for your particular auto insurance situation.

-If you already have auto insurance, jot down your current premium and coverage (including deductibles) amounts, and note any discounts you're receiving.
-Having your baseline premium and coverage amounts for reference helps you make accurate comparisons as you shop.
+If you already have auto insurance, jot down your current premium and coverage amounts (including deductibles), and note any discounts you're receiving.
+Having your baseline premium and coverage amounts available for reference helps you make accurate comparisons as you shop.

 One of the great things about getting an auto insurance quote online is that you can shop and make decisions at your own pace.
 So while you're getting quotes, take your time and make the quote tools work for you.
 Explore how different coverage amounts and combinations affect your premium, and don't forget to scout around for all the discounts you may be eligible for.